Albamarfdc/Albamarfdc/README.md

 const USER = {
 fullName: Albamar_Flores,
 ocupation: [Graphic_designer, Sofware_Developer],
-aboutMe: ["As a creative and highly motivated person, I am able to adapt to any circumstance"."I would like to grow professionally where
+aboutMe: ["As a creative and highly motivated person, I am able to adapt to any circumstance".
-           I can improve my knowledge and grow professionally day by day"],
+           "I would like to grow professionally where I can improve my knowledge and grow professionally day by day" ],
 passions: [Create_and_program],
 }